01-edu/public/subjects/0-shell/job-control/audit.md

 ```

-###### Can you confirm that the program brings the background job to the foreground like the example above?
+###### Can you confirm that the program brings the background job to the foreground like in the example above?

 ##### Try to run the command `"fg"` then stop the process with the `"Ctrl + Z"`.